Why not try magic?

 But then I went on and realised that … no, it wasn’t the real deal.
 At least all my deductive reasoning (working together with the deranged speck) told me that no this was a very clever hoax probably committed by highly intelligent but illiterate peasants who somehow had come into possession of the expensive materials that went into making the book and decided to use them create a mysterious text full of secret knowledge that some fool of an aristocrat would pay handsomely for.
 So they filled it with the sort of things that they imagined interested the well-off; secret properties of plants and nature, naked women bathing, plumbing, and knowing the secrets of the future and everything through astrology.

 That’s just my gut feeling on it.
 And I know longer care what its true history is.
 I was really hoping it was the kind of magic book I thought it was.
 But it obviously isn’t.
 Part of me wants to create one.
 Just for fun.
 If it’s nonsensical surely it can’t do any harm.
 And anyway that sort of magic isn’t real.

 I really don’t believe in the magic of spells and curses.
 But there is a real magic.
 Isn’t there?
 You can feel it.
-In the world.
-In nature.
-In the way we experience things.
-In the way this planet is teeming with life experiencing things.
-In the wilder parts of the world there is a raw magic there.
-In everything.
+In the world, in nature, in the way we experience things.
+It’s in the way this planet is teeming with life experiencing things.
+In the wilder parts of this world you’ll find a raw magic there.
+It’s in everything.
 Well, I think so.